“Strong voice, strong sound: Ganna Gryniva and Dykyi Lys.” Mathias Weggner, Deutschlandfunk Kultur (National German Radio)

-With dynamism, charisma and electronic vignettes Ganna Gryniva and her band GANNA appeal to different musical tastes.
+With dynamism, charisma and electronic vignettes Ganna Gryniva and her quintet GANNA appeal to different musical tastes.
 Gryniva’s stylistically open songs partly incorporate traditional Ukrainian influences; her virtuous voice, her melodies, phrasing and improvisation clearly refer to contemporary jazz.
 She is supported by a band that loves to play.
 Particularly impressive are the interesting accompaniments and solos of the pianist Povel Widerstand as well as Musina Ebobissé’s warm timbre and pointed tone.
 Vocal jazz with lots of colors and spices.

 Norbert Krampf, Journalist for FAZ (National Newspaper in Germany)